-- Elementary students must wear their uniform polo shirt, jogging pants, and jogging shoes on their PE day. - Middle and High school Students must change before and After PE - Students may wear blue polo shirt in long or short sleeve - Students are required to wear athletic apparel during physical Education. - Shoes: Students are required to wear athletic footwear during physical Education.
+- Elementary students may also opt to wearing uniform polo shirt with jogging pants all day on the days on which they have PE class. - Middle and High school Students must change before and After PE - Students may wear blue polo shirt in long or short sleeve - Students may only wear solid navy blue or black sweat pants - Shoes: Students must wear jogging shoes during Physical Education.